 “I've got a very strong network around me, which is really important.”

-The connections you make through relationships, places, and activities in your community can build a safety net for your physical and mental health.
-Healthy relationships with family, friends, partners and co-workers, and having a pet, are known to lower levels of anxiety and depression, and raise self-esteem.
+The connections you make through relationships, places, and social activities can build a safety net for your physical and mental health.
+Healthy connections with family, friends, partners and co-workers, and having a pet, are known to lower levels of anxiety and depression, and raise self-esteem.

-Whether it's spending time with a friend, chatting to someone in your community, joining a sports team, a choir or group of like-minded people, going to a place of worship, or offering to help someone else — staying connected can help to keep you well.
+Whether it's spending time with a friend, chatting to someone, joining a sports team, a choir or a group of like-minded people, going to a place of worship, or offering to help someone else, staying connected can help to keep you well.

 A closer look